ordinary-developer/__obsolete-book_c_plus_plus_concurrency_in_action_a_williams/README.md

 Contributing
 ------------

-This project doesn't need to be contributed, but just in case you can always connect with me.
+This project is a study project and doesn't need to be contributed.